 Like other marketplaces, Inpama.com is a global marketplace that allows both buyers and sellers to avail the service for free, post registration.
 Inpama offers inventors a guide, aka few tips, which could help sell their patented inventions faster.

 The site is free and yet not a top choice as it is visually unappealing.
 Further, there are not a huge lot of patents listed for sale in comparison to the sites mentioned earlier.
 Not on my list of top 10 recommendations for sellers.

 Having said that, Dear Buyers, if you find a listing that interests you, you can contact the patent owner post filling a detailed form along with the price you are willing to offer.

-Negotiations take place either on the portal or offline, and there are no commission fees or hidden costs for either party.
+Negotiations take place either on the portal or offline, and there is no commission fee or hidden costs for either party.

 PCTXS Inc, a Canadian company, manages the PCTXS marketplace, which allows both buyers and sellers the option to license/sell/ask prices, for unexpired International Patent Application rights in countries around the world.

-PCTXS membership is free and buyers and sellers can perform extensive searches or post listings after registration.
+PCTXS membership is free.
+Buyers and sellers can perform extensive searches or post listings after registration.
 PCTXS also offers this additional functionality where owners could simply type in the PCT number and the company harvests the rest of the relevant data of PCT application automatically from the WIPO site, including written opinion and search report.